winstonyli/winstonyli.github.io/static/resume.typ

 #divider()

 *Roanluder* #h(1fr) 2024 \
-A lightweight, cross-platform companion app for League of Legends. \
+A full-stack companion app for League of Legends. \
 - Building a desktop app that connects to the League of Legends process using *Tauri* (*Rust*, *SvelteKit*, and *JavaScript/TypeScript*).
 - Creating a robust backend that caches scraped data from wikis and other websites using *Python* and *Firebase*.
 - Automated continuous deployment of *Firebase* Cloud Functions using *GitHub Actions*.